iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.2/report.md

 <img src="4_star_reviews_wordcloud.png" alt="gov.michigan.MiCovidExposure 4 reviews"/>
 </p>

-> Needs a refresh option.
-I would like to know if there is known exposure after leaving the store.
-I found scrolling to the bottom of last updated option, a dozen times, refreshes the scan time, but that's not guarantee.<br> :date: __2020-12-30 22:41:25__

 > I give it 4 stars needs improvement . but still great app.<br> :date: __2020-12-22 15:38:23__

 > For the first ten days I had this installed Exposures were checked 2 - 3 times each day.
 As of this review, the last time Exposures were checked was four days ago.
 I've verified all settings on the phone as directed by the app.
 I've force stopped and restarted the app.
 Nothing seems to get it to begin checking exposures again.
 If not checking for exposures, what is the purpose of the app?
 Update:.
 Oddly shortly after posting the above, the app started updating exposures at least twice daily.<br> :date: __2020-12-16 23:05:53__